brianmcdonnell/shotclock/README.md

 Limitations
 -----------
-Only tested on Canon A710 and Canon A590 (but likely to work for most digital cameras).
+Only tested on Canon A710 and Canon A590 (but likely to work for JPGs and AVIs from most digital cameras).

 Requirements